What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 You could spend hours exploring every aisle and there’s no better place to sample the local Latvian cuisine.

-2020 Update: On my most recent visit to Riga, I was excited to discover that the Central Market has added an incredible new food hall (Centralais).
-Featuring more than a dozen restaurants, pastry shops, and bars, it’s a great atmosphere for lunch, dinner, or even just cocktails.
+The Central Market also has an incredible food hall called Centralais.
+Featuring more than a dozen restaurants, pastry shops, and bars, it’s a great atmosphere for lunch, dinner, or cocktails.

 Wrapping Up 24 Hours in Riga